CloudLabsAI-Azure/Cloud-Native-Application/labguide/getting-started.md

-# Getting Started with Lab
+# Getting Started with Guided Lab: Cloud Native Apps with Azure Services

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
 You can see the number on the bottom of the lab guide to switch to different exercises of the lab guide.